truecharts/website/docs/manual/SCALE/guides/getting-started.md

 :::info Quick start guides

-Below are the tl;dr versions of the full setup for certain usecases, scroll down for short blurbs on each step and why they're recommended.
+Below are the tl;dr versions of the full setup for certain use cases, scroll down for short blurbs on each step and why they're recommended.

 :::